jochemvogel/bt-eindopdracht/README.md

 To be continued

-### Everything excepts `/docs` & `/client`

-The server side part of the application.
-Not applicable for this course.
-You need to run the server if you want to have the application locally.
-Wanted to seperate this files in another folder, but couldn't make heroku work when I did that.

 ### `/docs`

 All the documents are located here.
 They're also mentioned in the README, so you don't have to look their either.